csirmaz-lit/Primus-Vittason/book.md

 Primus wiped the chalk powder on his hands into his trousers.

-“Here we are only laying some -- physicalist -- groundwork,” he concluded the lecture, “but soon we will get to more interesting things, like glimpses at quantum mechanics and a new way of meditating over or considering existence.
+“Here we are only laying some—physicalist—groundwork,” he concluded the lecture, “but soon we will get to more interesting things, like glimpses at quantum mechanics and a new way of meditating over or considering existence.

 “The journey is not always easy; nor is climbing a mountain, but the reward of seeing the world and our place in it comes after difficult work and acceptance.”
 # IV Body and Care